 I am a former railway telecommunications engineer, currently working at University College London, where I do lab demonstrating in the Physics & Astronomy Department.
 In 2013 I completed an MSc in History of Science, Technology and Medicine at the London Centre for HSTM (UCL/Imperial).
-I am due to start an MSc in the Philosophy of Science at LSE in October 2018.
+I am currently studying for an MSc in the Philosophy of Science at LSE.

 Philosophy of Science:

 Beyond the philosophy of measurement, I am fascinated by the sometimes self-contradictory interpretations of special relativity that exist in the literature.
-See, for instance, this blog piece for more information on this topic.
+See, for instance, this blog piece for more information.
+In 2017 I gave a talk on this topic – specifically, the relationship between mass and energy in SR – at the Integrated HPS conference in Nottingham.

 History of Science: